TGM-HIT/latex-protocol/README.md

 pdflatex -interaction=nonstopmode -shell-escape protocol	# Progressive compilation for bibtex pdflatex -interaction=nonstopmode -shell-escape protocol	# Progressive compilation for bibtex
 ```
-to fully compile the `protocol.tex` file provided by default.

 ### TexStudio
 If using TexStudio you might want to add a custom user command in `Options` &rarr; `Configure TexStudio` &rarr; `Build` &rarr; `User Commands`.
 Add the following line to completely compile a LaTeX file with glossaries, bibliography and also minted.